Updated: 23.10.20 13:03

 You can also call us on 01254 588111 Monday to Friday between 09:00 and 17:00

-Whether you need a prescription picking up, some shopping delivered, or a warm meal, there’s someone in Blackburn with Darwen who can help you.
+We are working with a range of local organisations who can also offer support.
+Whether you need a prescription picking up, some shopping delivered, or a warm meal, there’s someone in Blackburn with Darwen who can help.

 Wide range of support services, information, advice and guidance for people over 55.
 Contact: 01254 266620